sogua1980/cis342/README.md

     2. `kill -15 1234`
     3. `kill -l`
 - exercise:
-    1. use grep to find all the processes running as root
-    2. open firefox web browser and find its pid
+    1. open firefox web browser and find its pid
-    3. terminate firefox using the kill command.
+    2. terminate firefox using the kill command.
 Suppose firefox is crashed and you can't close it using graphical interface.
 What you need to do to close it?

 Advanced commands